Garry Jacobson: Biography

 Jacobson placed 11th in the 2014 Development Series.

 Jacobson won the 2016 Development Series.

 Jacobson placed 6th in the 2017 Super2 Series.

 Jacobson competing in the 2021 Tasmania SuperSprint.

 Jacobson entered the Supercars Championship full time in 2019 with Kelly Racing, having previously won the Development Series in 2016.
 He finished 23rd in the standings that season with a best race result of 12th on the Gold Coast.
-Jacobson switched to Matt Stone Racing for 2020 after Kelly Racing downsized, improving to finish 21st in the points.
+Jacobson switched to Matt Stone Racing for 2020 after Kelly Racing downsized to 2 cars, improving to finish 21st in the points.
 He moved teams again for 2021, this time to Tekno Autosports and remained there for 2022 as it became PremiAir Racing.
 Jacobson was sacked after the Darwin round in 2022 and was replaced with James Golding.
 Jacobson last competed at the 2023 Bathurst 1000 with Thomas Randle, finishing 12th.